Teaching Discussion Sections: Additional Resources

 UC Berkeley Resources

 Multicultural Education Program, UC Berkeley.
 Creating Inclusive Classrooms: Resources for Leveraging Diversity in the Classroom.
-Gateway to many useful resources for creating an inclusive atmosphere.
+Explore this gateway to many useful resources for creating an inclusive atmosphere.

 Center for the Integration of Research, Teaching, and Learning.
 An Introduction to Evidence-Based Undergraduate STEM Teaching.
 This MOOC introduces key elements of the rich research literature on teaching and learning in higher education, including students’ prior knowledge and misconceptions; providing practice and feedback; student motivation; learning objectives; and assessment of learning.
 The research and principles apply broadly to many disciplines, though the examples featured are in science, technology, engineering, and mathematics fields.